If you are new and are looking for a warm and friendly place of worship, we are here to serve you.

 The quick details:

 We welcome and enjoy meeting new neighbors and people in the community.
 Pastor David would love to have a cup of coffee with you to get to know you better.
-There are also leaders in our church that love to meet new people and would also be available to connect with our neighbors.
-Please call the church office and make an appointment with Pastor David or one of our leaders at (503) 639-3084 or you can email him at David@tigardcovenant.com.
+There are also leaders in our church that enjoy meeting new people and would also be available to connect with our neighbors.
+Please call the church office to make an appointment with Pastor David or one of our leaders at (503) 639-3084, or you can email Pastor David at David@tigardcovenant.com.

 We also have an Inquiry/New Members class that meets once a quarter to get people more acquainted with our church.
-Please look for the date and time on our Calendar or in our weekly bulletin that is given to everyone in attendance at our 10:00 am Sunday morning Worship Services.
+Please look for the date and time on our Calendar or in our weekly bulletin that is available to everyone in attendance at our 10:00 A.M.
+Sunday morning Worship Services.

 We affirm a commitment to the whole mission of the church.
-The early Covenanters were known as “Mission Fiends”-people of shared faith who came together to carry out God’s mission both far and near.
-Mission for them and for us includes evangelism, Christian formation, and ministries of compassion, mercy, and justice.
+The early Covenanters were known as “Mission Friends” people of shared faith who came together to carry out God’s mission both far and near.
+The mission for them and for us includes evangelism, Christian formation, and ministries of compassion, mercy, and justice.
 We follow Christ’s two central calls.
 The Great Commission sends us out into all the world to make disciples.
 (Matthew 28:19) The Great Commandment calls us to love the Lord our God and our neighbors as ourselves.
 (Mark 12:30-31)

-Pastor David Greenidge has been the Senior Pastor at Tigard Covenant Church for over ten years.
+Pastor David Greenidge has been the Senior Pastor at Tigard Covenant Church for over 12 years.
 He is married to Trish Greenidge and has three sons, Kyon, Timothy and Michael.
-Pastor David was born and raised in New York City and moved to the west coast and attended and received his degree from the University of Washington.
-He attended Fuller Theological Seminary and George Fox Seminary and is working on his Masters of Divinity degree.
-He is a licensed Minister with the Evangelical Covenant Church, the denomination that Tigard Covenant is affiliated with.
-He has a love for sports, outdoor nature, and enjoys meeting and socializing with people of diverse backgrounds.
+Pastor David was born and raised in New York City and moved to the west coast.
+He received his BA in Political Science from the University of Washington.
+He attended Fuller Theological Seminary and is currently pursuing his Masters of Divinity degree from George Fox Seminary.
+He is an ordained Minister with the Evangelical Covenant Church, the denomination with which Tigard Covenant is affiliated.
+Pastor David has a love of sports, the outdoors, and meeting and socializing with people of diverse backgrounds.